 To apply for any of the volunteer positions, send us an email with your CV and cover letter.

-If you are accepted as a volunteer, you will receive a Volunteer Guide with more detailed information on everything from local customs to how to get here.
+If you are accepted as a volunteer, you will receive a Volunteer Guide with more detailed information about The Freedom Theatre, our community and how to get here.

 My experience at The Freedom Theatre was incredibly stimulating and unforgettable.
 After meeting the wonderful artists and motivated staff that run the theatre, I left feeling the responsibility to create photos that have a message instead of creating art for art’s sake.